• Skip to primary navigation

 Hole in Door

-When you have cut the hole, use a piece of sand–paper to smooth off the edge of the cut.
-Don’t forget all of these instructions apply to uPVC doors as well as timber doors!
+When you have cut the hole, use a piece of sandpaper to smooth off the edge of the cut.
+In most cases a 240 grit sandpaper will do the job.

-The section with the flap should always go on the outside of the door as this will provide the best protection from the elements as you don’t want the insides of the door to be exposed to, too much wind and rain as this will rot the door if it is timber.
-The manufacturers instructions should state this.
+In pretty much all cases, the section with the flap should always go on the outside of the door as this will provide the best protection from the elements as you don’t want the insides of the door to be exposed to any wind and rain as this will rot the door if it is timber.
+The manufacturer’s instructions should state this.

 It’s also a good idea to use a little sealant to make the external joints between door and cat flap water–tight and if the joint between the door panel and mullion has been stretched at all by the jig–saw vibration, it may be as well to make good with some decorators caulk.